souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [e-MAGMA: Gerring et al. Bioinformatics 2021](https://pubmed.ncbi.nlm.nih.gov/33624746/) assigns SNPs to genes by employing tissue specific eQTL statistics from GTEx data, to identify disease-risk genes.
 Extends MAGMA which assigns SNPs to genes by proximity and infers meta p-values per gene.
 Different from H-MAGMA (https://pubmed.ncbi.nlm.nih.gov/32152537/) which uses Hi-C interactions to assign SNPs to the looped genes.

 [S2G - Dey et al. Cell Genomics 2022](https://pubmed.ncbi.nlm.nih.gov/35873673/) Reviews 11 SNP to gene (S2G) linking strategies and tests the corresponding annotations using S-LDSC on 11 autoimmune traits.

+## Structural variants

+[Paczkowska et al. Nat Comm 2020](https://pubmed.ncbi.nlm.nih.gov/32024846/) Activepathways: integrative pathway analysis from SNPs, WGS, CNVs, and SVs.
+Requires 2 lists: 1) p-values related to different experiments and studies (and information of those studies, like DEG, etc.) 2) Gene sets related to pathways (downloaded from GO or Reactome, etc.) Performs a combined p-value analysis to return the most significant genes.
+Developed by PCAWG consortium.